habibkhadri1/CapstoneProjectFinal/README.md

 - README.md
 - requirements.txt

 It should not be difficult to reproduce the results of this study.
-For clarity and ease of reproduction, we note that we used Google Colab as Python notebook editor on a Safari browser on MacOS.
+For clarity and ease of reproduction, note that I used Google Colab as Python notebook editor on a Safari browser on MacOS.
 The only package requirement is sci-kit learn, which can be installed in Google Colab with the command "!pip install -U scikit-learn", which is included in the final notebook.
 Of course, a working version of Python3 is also required.
 The dataset used in this study is publicly available for use at the UCI Machine Learning Repository and is linked [here](https://archive.ics.uci.edu/ml/datasets/heart+disease).

 ### Final Links
 [Final Notebook](/CapstoneFinalProject.ipynb)